Undertrey/FarmWatchBot/README.md

+# **Donations:**
+* **ZEC: t1S8HRoMoyhBhwXq6zY5vHwqhd9MHSiHWKv**
+* **BTC: 1wdJBYkVromPoiYk82JfSGSSVVyFJnenB**
+* **LTC: LMQXFoKT5Y7me76Z7jF4rM7C8giQvzdBEs**

 # **Functions:**
 * Fine tuning of mining process by using of config.bat file.
 * Control of the mining process.
-* Activity monitoring of GPU OC software such as MSI Afterburner, GIGABYTE Xtreme Gaming Engine, ASUS GPU Tweak II, EVGA Precision X, AORUS Gaming Engine and auto restart of it, if necessary.
+* Activity monitoring of GPU OC software such as MSI Afterburner, GIGABYTE Xtreme Gaming Engine, ASUS GPU Tweak II, EVGA Precision X, AORUS Gaming Engine, Palit Thunder Master and auto restart of it, if necessary.
 Ability to auto enable specified Overclock Profile for MSI Afterburner.
 * Average hashrate monitoring and control.
 Average hashrate hourly report in Telegram.
 * The ability to run and activity control of another miner or any other program (Minergate, TeamViewer, Storj etc).
 * Control of active GPUs number, based on settings in config.bat.